українська федерація йоги

 kvacid bhogī kvacit tyāgī kvacin nagnaḥ piśācavat। kvacid rājā kvacācārī so’vadhūto’bhidhīyate ॥6.20॥

-Sometimes the enjoyer, sometimes the yogi, sometimes naked, like a pisacha, sometimes a king, sometimes a teacher— such is the avadhuta (practicing yogi).
+Sometimes an enjoyer, sometimes a yogi, sometimes naked, like a pisacha, sometimes a king, sometimes a teacher— such is the avadhuta (practicing yogi).

 Quote - A. Safronov "Yoga: the history of ideas and views"